wozniakmr/cse201_v_Repo/README.md

 ```
 ./db.sh start
 ```
-2. If this is your first time running the project or you'd like to clear the database, in a session outside of the session running your mongodb server, run init.sh
+2. If this is your first time running the project or you'd like to clear the database, run init.sh
 ```
 ./init.sh
 ```